kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.groupSession.get(name)`

-Convenience function: like `jatos.groupSession.find` but works with a key instead of a JSON Pointer.
+Convenience function: like `jatos.groupSession.find` but works with a key instead of a JSON Pointer (without the slash in front of the key name).
 Therefore it works only on the first level of the session's object tree.
 It takes a name of an field within the Group Session and returns the matching value.
 For all other levels of the object tree use jatos.groupSession.find.
 Gets the object from the locally stored copy of the session and does not call the server.

 * _@param {string} name_ - name of the field
 * _@return {object}_ - the value that is stored under name